-The Barcid Foundation is a nonprofit media arts organization founded to foster understanding of the culture, traditions and issues of contemporary Native Americans.
+The Barcid Foundation was founded to foster understanding of the culture, traditions and issues of contemporary Native Americans.
 The Barcid Foundation’s goal is to use media as a tool for cultural, educational, technological and economic development.